A Brief History

 Our Show Court Opening Ceremony with S & B Squash Chairman Brian Birch and Laura Massaro

-Our 1st team squad includes the World ranked 16 Daryl Selby, Wales No.2 Emyr Evans, Women's World No.7 Laura Massaro and husband, elite coach, Danny Massaro.
-Plus a new signing for season 2018 / 19 World ranked 174, Mark Broekman
+Our 1st team squad included the World ranked 16 Daryl Selby, Wales No.2 Emyr Evans, Former Women's World No.1 Laura Massaro and husband, elite coach, Danny Massaro.

 History to be Continued